 Our work would not be possible without the support we receive from everyone who has supported ShelterBox; especially our wonderful volunteers…….I’d like to extend my deepest thanks to all of you for contributing to our disaster relief efforts.
 Is because of your support that there are now thousands of families calling a ShelterBox their home.
 Your support has helped save and protect hundreds and thousands of lives.”

-Since 2006, The Rotary Club of Belfast has donated 58 boxes which have been deployed helping nearly 600 people - most recently 20 boxes in 2010: 14 to Haiti and 3 to Guatemala and 3 to Pakistan; in 2011 2 boxes to the Philippines and 7 boxes to Pakistan and in January 2012 1 box was sent to the Philippines following flooding from a tropical storm in December 2011.
+Since 2006, The Rotary Club of Belfast has donated 66 boxes 61 of which have been deployed helping over 600 people - most recently 20 boxes in 2010: 14 to Haiti and 3 to Guatemala and 3 to Pakistan; in 2011 2 boxes to the Philippines and 7 boxes to Pakistan and in January 2012 1 box was sent to the Philippines following flooding from a tropical storm in December 2011.

 Distribution of The Rotary Club of Belfast's ShelterBox Donations